dotnet/roslyn/docs/Breaking API Changes.md

 ### Changes in `Microsoft.CodeAnalysis.Emit.EmitBaseline.CreateInitialBaseline` method

 A new required parameter `Compilation` has been added.
 Existing overloads without this parameter no longer work and throw `NotSupportedException`.

+### Changes in `Microsoft.CodeAnalysis.Emit.SemanticEdit` constructors

+The value of `preserveLocalVariables` passed to the constructors is no longer used.